If you are attempting to lose a significant amount of weight, I highly recommend implementing a strategy involving diet breaks.

 Single Day Refeeds and Cheat Meals

-The obvious downside of the above approach is that it extends the total timeframe.
-In this case, it went from 16 weeks to 30 weeks, due to having a diet break every 2 weeks.
+The obvious downside of diet breaks is that it extends the total timeframe.
+In the case of The MATADOR Study, it increased the duration from 16 weeks to 30 weeks, due to having a diet break after every 2 weeks of dieting.

 The alternative some people will propose is having a refeed or cheat meal/day once a week.